 - 4.3.1.
 The Scholarship selection process in each country (or, in some cases, in the region) will result in a list of successful candidates equal to the number of scholarships available for the country or region, and in most instances a list of reserve candidates ranked in order. - 4.3.2.
-Awardees will be advised of their success or otherwise by 1 August in the year of application. - 4.3.3.
-Successful candidates become awardees once the candidate has signed the Scholarship contract with the Commonwealth of Australia after a placement offer has been received from an Australian university.

-4.3.4.
-Scholarship numbers are determined by the budget available to fund them.
+Applicants will be advised of the outcome of their application upon completion of the Australia Awards Scholarships selection process (generally August). - 4.3.3.
+Successful candidates become awardees once the candidate has signed the Scholarship contract with the Commonwealth of Australia after a placement offer has been received from an Australian university. - 4.3.4. {P} Scholarship numbers are determined by the budget available to fund them.
 If the opportunity arises, reserve candidates will be selected from high quality applicants who have not received an award if they meet all eligibility criteria and are deemed suitable for placement.